Scalable Data Architecture from Streaming to Visualization

 This data architecture leverages UCloud scalable infrastructure and services, providing a cohesive environment for deploying and managing the integrated technologies.
 Through the integration of NGINX, Apache Spark, PostgreSQL, and Streamlit, this system architecture facilitates a streamlined pathway for data from its point of entry, through processing and storage, culminating in actionable visual insights.

-PostgreSQL Setup: Configuring the data warehouse
+PostgreSQL Setup: Configuring the Data Warehouse

 Start by setting up your PostgreSQL database, preparing it to store data efficiently.